pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 If adequate, this is the solution that should be chosen.

-# Third solution: forbid copy and move
+# Third Solution: Forbid Copy and Move

 The third solution is a bit radical: it is to forbid copy and move.